Udhayanidhi meets PM in New Delhi, extends invitation for Khelo India games | Politics

 - India

-Tamil Nadu Minister and DMK leader Udhayanidhi Stalin on Thursday met Prime Minister Narendra Modi in New Delhi and invited him for the opening ceremony of the Khelo India games slated to be held in Chennai later this month.
+Tamil Nadu Minister and DMK leader Udhayanidhi Stalin on Thursday met Prime Minister Narendra Modi in New Delhi and invited him for the opening ceremony of the Khelo India Youth Games slated to be held in Chennai later this month.

-The TN Sports minister said he also requested the prime minister to release the National Disaster Relief Fund for the flood-affected districts of his state.
+He also met Congress leader Rahul Gandhi, whom he referred to as ''brother'' and briefly discussed ''the progress of the INDIA alliance in safeguarding the secular ethos of the nation''.
+The TN Sports minister said he requested the prime minister to release the National Disaster Relief Fund for the flood-affected districts of his state.

 The DMK Youth Wing leader, in a post on social media platform 'X,' shared pictures of his meeting with the PM in the national capital.